pronego/docker/README.md

 ## Useful `docker` commands

-To connect a terminal on windows (optionally prepend `winpty` if cmd results in error:
+To connect a terminal on windows (optionally prepend `winpty` if cmd results in error):
 `docker exec -it <container name> bash`

 To rebuild a single container, run: